mswebarts/breview/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Collect and display customer reviews on your WooCommerce store.
-Breview allows customers to leave reviews on the order received page and display them on the product page.
+Collect reviews from order page and display them on product pages on your WooCommerce store.

 == Description ==